Pronovix/walkhub-service/README.md

 * `baseurl`: the url where WalkHub will be
 * `google`: OAuth2 tokens for Google

-Currently only OAuth2 through Google is supported as an authentication mecahnism, but other OAuth2 providers and password authentication (with 2FA support) are coming soon.
+Currently only OAuth2 through Google is supported as an authentication mechanism, but other OAuth2 providers and password authentication (with 2FA support) are coming soon.

 ## Build & Run